instructional delivery services

 Article: Strengthening Students Listening and Speaking Skills

-Article: Reinforcing Language: Giving Middle Schoolers Supportive Feedback
+Article: Reinforcing Language: Giving Middle Schoolers Supportive Feedback Article: How’s Your Reinforcing Language?

 Article: Noticing Positives

-AssignmentSEL Presentation: Students will create an informative slide show including 3 techniques/strategies to use in the classroom to improve classroom culture, communication, and responsiveness.
+Assignment: SEL Presentation: Students will create an informative slideshow including 3 techniques/strategies to use in the classroom to improve classroom culture, communication, and responsiveness.
 This presentation should be professional in nature and ready to share with peers during a TBT or PLC meeting.

 Module Four: Reminding and Redirecting Language, Putting it All Together.

 In this module the participant will explore the use of reminding and redirecting language in the classroom.
 Its use helps the class continue to remember expectations in a way that respects all members of the classroom community.
-Giving clear instructions when children need to get back on track will be examined.
-How to redirect so that students make the positive choices to enable them to succeed in class will be a focus of this module.
+Giving clear instructions when children need to get back

-Video: Sitting in a Circle “Interactive Modeling”
+Article: Reinforcing, Reminding, and Redirecting Video: Sitting in a Circle “Interactive Modeling” Video: Getting Behavior Back on Track

 Respectful Redirection: An Evidence-Based Behavior Strategy (Video and Article)